Skip to main content

 Execution

 After creating the connector, execute operations using either the Python SDK or API.
+If your Airbyte client can access multiple organizations, include organization_id in AirbyteAuthConfig and X-Organization-Id in raw API calls.

 Python SDK

-from airbyte_agent_slack import SlackConnector
+from airbyte_agent_sdk.connectors.slack import SlackConnector

 connector = SlackConnector(